Father Ted: Reception

-Father Ted was met with critical acclaim and is one of the most popular sitcoms in Irish TV history.
+Father Ted was met with critical acclaim and is the most popular sitcom in Irish TV history.
 The Irish media frequently uses the series as a point of comparison in political stories.

 In 1996 and 1999, the show won the BAFTA award for Best Comedy, while Morgan also won Best Comedy Performance.
 In 1995 the show won Best New TV Comedy at the British Comedy Awards, with O'Hanlon receiving Top TV Comedy Newcomer Award.
 At the 1996 British Comedy Awards the show won Top Channel 4 Sitcom Award, McLynn took the Top TV Comedy Actress award.
 In 1997 the show was given the Best Channel 4 Sitcom Award.
 It was also ranked at number 50 in the BFI's 2000 list of the 100 greatest British television programmes of the 20th century, the highest ranking Channel 4 production on the list.
 In 2004, it came 11th in the poll for Britain's Best Sitcom.
 In August 2012, Channel 4 viewers voted the series as the No 1 in C4's 30 Greatest Comedy Shows.

 Notable fans of the show include director Steven Spielberg, musicians Liam Gallagher, Madonna, Cher and Moby, actors Jim Carrey and Steve Martin, comedian Ricky Gervais, and wrestler Sheamus.
 Maurice Gibb of the Bee Gees was buried with a copy of the DVD box set.
-Singer-songwriter Sinéad O'Connor is a fan, and attended the recording of the Christmas special.
+Singer-songwriter Sinéad O'Connor was a fan, and attended the recording of the Christmas special.
 Irish musician Bono also requested to appear in the series.

 In January 2007, a dispute arose between Inisheer and Inishmore over which island can claim to be Craggy Island, and thereby host a three-day Friends of Ted Festival.
 The dispute was settled by a five-a-side football match that February.
 Inishmore won 2–0 allowing them to use the title of Craggy Island until February 2008, while Inisheer was given the title of Rugged Island.
 The Friends of Ted Festival, better known as Ted Fest, has been held annually as a Father Ted fan convention since 2007.

 In August 2020 An Post released a set of commemorative postage stamps, each with a catchphrase from the series on a background of the parochial house's lurid wallpaper, in a booklet listing Mrs Doyle's guesses for the name of Father Todd Unctious.

-Several quotes from the series have entered the popular lexicon, such as "These are small, but the ones out there are far away.
+Several quotes from the series have entered the popular lexicon, such as: "These are small, but the ones out there are far away.
 Small.
-Far away.", "Down with this sort of thing", and "I hear you're a racist now, Father".
+Far away.", "Down with this sort of thing", "Careful now", "That would be an ecumenical matter" and "I hear you're a racist now, Father".

 Derivatives

 On 1 January 2011, Channel 4 dedicated a night of programmes to celebrate the show's 15th anniversary year.
-This included "Father Ted: Unintelligent Design", a documentary on the show's influences, and "Small, Far Away: The World of Father Ted", a documentary revisiting the show's history with the writers and many of the surviving cast (Pauline McLynn declined to take part).
+This included "Father Ted: Unintelligent Design", a documentary on the show's influences, and "Small, Far Away: The World of Father Ted", a documentary revisiting the show's history with the writers and many of the surviving cast (Pauline McLynn was unable to take part as she was working in another country).